Barbara Nessim

-Barbara Nessim (born 1939) is an American artist, illustrator, and educator.
+Barbara Nessim (born 1939) is an American artist, illustrator, and educator whose work has played a significant role in expanding the boundaries between illustration, fine art, and digital media.

 Early life

 Nessim was born in New York City in 1939.
 Motivated by art from a young age, she studied at the Pratt Institute in New York from 1956 to 1960.
 After graduating from Pratt she briefly worked in textile design while building her career as a freelance illustrator.
 Nessim received encouragement from her former teacher, Robert Weaver, to enter the Society of Illustrators 2nd annual competition in 1960 where she was awarded a Special Mention for a series of seven innovative monotype etchings titled, Man and Machine.
 One of these works was also the cover of Communication Arts Magazine's 2nd issue.

 Nessim was immediately noticed by leading Art Directors of the day, notably Henry Wolf and Robert Benton from Esquire Magazine.
 Her illustration work continued to appear in magazines of the time, namely, Harpers Bazaar, Redbook, and the Ladies Home Journal, as well as "low brow" magazine titles such as, Escapade and Swank.
 Nessim's illustration work was always informed by the fine art that she continued to create for herself in her studio.

 in the 1960's Nessim also designed her own line of clothing and engineered prints for Lady Van Husen which she named Lady Vantastic, all while continuing to create her fine art, along with illustrations for magazines.

 By the 1970's she was designing and illustrating posters for many clients, including Lincoln Center.
 She also embarked on designing a line of shoes in 1973 for the Carber Shoe Company in Italy.